eik-lib/cli/readme.md

 ### Publishing organisation wide global dependencies

-When you wish to share a version of a module used across an organisation, you can use the publish command to do so.
+When you wish to share a version of a module used across an organisation, you can use the `dependency` command to do so.

 This feature does the following: